MSc in International Politics

 Candidates should normally have achieved an upper second class honour degree or higher from an established university.
 GPA scores of at least 3.3 out of 4, or equivalent, will be expected from international applicants.
 A background in a social science will be an advantage but not a necessity.
 Applications are expected from candidates with a single or joint honours degree in Political Science, Economics, European Studies, History, Sociology, Business and Law.

 Please visit the admissions requirements section for additional details.

 For details regarding fees please visit the Academic Registry website.

-	Enquiries may be directed to the Director of the MSc in International Politics, Dr Jesse Dillon Savage.
+Enquiries may be directed to the Director of the MSc in International Politics, Prof. Stone.
 We strongly advise that you read the page on frequently asked questions before contacting the Course Director.